canonical/checkbox/checkbox-ng/docs/dev/intro.rst

 Get the dependencies
 --------------------

-You will need some tools to work on CheckBox.
+You will need some tools to work on Checkbox.
 Scripted installation of almost everything required is available (except for VirtualBox and Vagrant, those are still manual).